General ESG Approach

 Information on the strategy for alignment with the international climate change limitation objectives of the Paris agreement

-We use an external methodology known as the “operational control” method as described in the World Resource Institute’s (WRI) GHG Protocol Corporate Accounting and Reporting Standard (the “Corporate Standard”) to define the inventory’s organizational boundary and track tenant emissions as scope 3 emissions.
+We define the organizational boundary of our funds greenhouse gas emissions inventory in alignment with the World Resources Institute’s (WRI) Greenhouse Gas Protocol Corporate Accounting and Reporting Standard (“Corporate Standard”).
 The GHG inventory is a consolidated statement of emissions from business activities that fall within an organizational boundary.
-The Corporate Standard is a widely accepted guidance document for companies that want to understand, account for, and address their GHG emissions.
+The WRI’s Corporate Standard is a widely accepted guidance document for companies that want to understand, account for, and address their GHG emissions.
 Developed by the WRI and the World Business Council for Sustainable Development, the Corporate Standard outlines methods for accurately representing the emissions associated with a company’s activities.
-A Corporate Standard- compliant GHG inventory is meant to provide a holistic representation of the emissions from a company’s activities.
+A Corporate Standard-compliant GHG inventory is meant to provide a holistic representation of the emissions from a company’s activities.
 The Corporate Standard allows for two methods for determining this boundary:

-• Equity Share, where the emissions from a company’s activities are tallied pro-rata with its owners’ equity share; or
+- Equity Share, where the emissions from a company’s activities are tallied pro-rata with its owners’ equity share; or

-• Control, where 100% of the emissions from a company’s activities are attributed to the organization that controls those activities, with control being based on either:
+- Control, where 100% of the emissions from a company’s activities are attributed to the organization that controls those activities, with control being based on either:

-• Financial Control: If a company can make financial decisions (e.g., purchase or sale) or gains economic benefit from an activity it is said to have financial control of that activity; or
+- Financial Control: If a company can make financial decisions (e.g., purchase or sale) or gains economic benefit from an activity it is said to have financial control of that activity; or

-• Operational Control: If a company can introduce and implement operating policies of an activity, it is said to have operational control.
+- Operational Control: If a company can introduce and implement operating policies of an activity, it is said to have operational control.

-The internal approach is cumulative and is to input utility data into the management tool ENERGY STAR Portfolio Manager on a monthly basis at a property level.
+The internal approach is cumulative and is to input utility data into the management tool ENERGY STAR Portfolio Manager, on a monthly basis, at a property level.
 The data is then downloaded into a database where it is tracked through quarterly reporting that is published with emissions performance for the quarter.
 The time horizon for evaluation is from 2019 to 2050.

-1. AIM CGE – Asia-Pacific Integrated Assessment/Computable General Equilibrium
+- AIM CGE – Asia-Pacific Integrated Assessment/Computable General Equilibrium

-2. GCAM – Global Change Assessment Model
+- GCAM – Global Change Assessment Model

-3. IMAGE – Integrated Model to Asset the Global Environment
+- IMAGE – Integrated Model to Asset the Global Environment

 Transition scenarios are based on CRREM 2C and CRREM 1.5C.
 Physical scenarios are based on RCP8.5.